Complete the online SOPHAS application. All application materials should be submitted directly to SOPHAS.

 An MPH or MSPH in Epidemiology or equivalent.
 Students admitted without an equivalent degree must take a course in the five core areas of public health, Analytic Epidemiology (EPID 6631), and at least six credits of graduate-level work in specific epidemiological content areas (e.g. chronic disease, communicable disease, injury, etc.)

-Two semesters of calculus (differential and integral) each with a grade of B or better A previous upper-level statistics or biostatistics course with a grade of B or better
+Two semesters of calculus (differential and integral) each with a grade of B or better; or one semester of calculus plus an upper-level statistics or biostatistics course each with a grade of B or better

 Previous coursework or experience with some statistical software, e.g. SAS, R, etc.